-Prior to the Hearing Officer's public hearing on the Project, LA County Planning staff ("Staff") determined that the Project qualified for Class 1, Existing Facilities, Class 2, Replacement or Reconstruction, and Class 4, Minor Alterations to Land categorical exemptions from the California Environmental Quality Act (Public Resources Code section 21000, et seq.) ("CEQA"), the State CEQA Guidelines, and the Environmental Document Reporting Procedures and Guidelines for the County, because the Project consists of the encroachment into the protected zone of three oak trees on private land, associated with the repair of an existing bridge, with no expansion or development beyond what is existing on the Project Site.
+Prior to the Hearing Officer's public hearing on the Project, LA County Planning staff ("Staff") determined that the Project qualified for Class 1, Existing Facilities, Class 2, Replacement or Reconstruction, and Class 4, Minor Alterations to Land categorical exemptions from the California Environmental Quality Act (Public Resources Code section 21000, et seq.) ("CEQA"), the State CEQA Guidelines, and the Environmental Document Reporting Procedures and Guidelines for the County, because the Project consists of the encroachment into the protected zone of two oak trees on private land, associated with the repair of an existing bridge, and the legalization of the removal of two oak trees, one of which fell in a storm, and the other removed due to poor condition including the danger of collapse due to a deteriorated root system, with no expansion or development beyond what is existing on the Project Site.